 - Riverside County

 - San Bernardino County

 - San Diego County

 To generate a PDF copy of your organization's California Entity Status Letter, please click here

-Please be aware that there is a three-year period of ineligibility for past grant recipients.
-For example, an organization that received a grant in December 2018 will not be eligible to re-apply until the 2022 grant cycle.
+4. A non-profit organization that received a grant payment from the S. Mark Taper Foundation within the past three calendar years is not eligible for the current grant cycle.
+For example, an organization that received a grant in December 2020 will not be eligible to re-apply until the 2024 grant cycle.